 Once you have both gained Indefinite Leave to Remain, you will both be able to remain in the UK without restriction.
 Once you have had Indefinite Leave to Remain in the UK for 12 months, you will then be able to apply for British citizenship if this is the route that you indeed choose to take.
 Many people decide to take on British citizenship, as Britain allows its citizens to hold dual nationality.
 You will need to check whether your country of origin also allows this in order to take advantage of dual nationality.

 What About Our Children?

 You will be able to apply with your children at the same time as yourself if you are looking to join your spouse in the UK.
 Just like your own application, the application for children to join their parents in the UK must also be made online.
 They will also need to meet the maintenance requirement of £630.

 For the purposes of the application, a child is defined as a child under 18 years of age, or a child over 18 if they are currently in the UK as a dependant.
 It is important that you understand the difference between adult dependants and child dependants, as this will make a significant difference to their rights to move to the UK in order to live with you.
 The process for bringing adult dependants can be a little trickier and if you need help with this then please get in touch and our team of immigration experts can help you.

 Where Can We Get More Help?

-If you need more help with a Tier 2 Dependant Visa query then please get in touch.
-Our experienced immigration specialists are experts in helping those on a Tier 2 General Visa to bring their dependents to the UK in order to live with them.
+If you need more help with a Tier 2 Dependant Visa query, then please get in touch.
+Our experienced immigration lawyers are experts in helping those on a Tier 2 General Visa to bring their dependents to the UK in order to live with them.
 So get in touch today, and our immigration specialists will be more than happy to help look at your case.